DanyylCon/image-processing-api-project-v2/README.md

 "filename=FILENAME&height=HEIGHT&width=WIDTH" where FILENAME is one of the 5 image filenames (encenadaport, fjord, icelandwaterfall, palmtunnel or santamonica), the height and width are numbers which represent the size of the transformed image in pixels.
-An example of the full address and query string in the adress bar of your browser would look like this: "http://localhost:3000/?filename=icelandwaterfall&height=300&width=400"
+An example of the full address and query string in the adress bar of your browser would look like this: "http://localhost:3000/?filename=icelandwaterfall&height=300&width=400".

-Once the image is generated onto the screen, it should appear in the thumbs folder, its' name being the query string.
+Once the image is generated onto the screen, it should appear in the thumbs folder, the image name will be the query string with the parameters.
+If you try processing a request with the same parameters as before, the built in express.static middleware will stop the request and load the cached image from the thumbs folder.
-If you try-+